Artemkulish/Demo_3/README.md

-# Deploy of Java application to the Docker environment
+# Deploy of multi-service Java application

 GitLab configuration:
 - Create instance with at least 8GB RAM (16GB is preferable)